An inexact LPA for DC composite optimization and application to matrix completions with outliers: Introduction

-Problem \eqref{prob} with $F\equiv\mathcal{I}$ and $G\equiv\mathcal{I}$ reduces to a standard DC program with nonsmoooth components.
-For this class of problems, a well-known method is the DC algorithm (DCA) of \cite{LeTai18,Pham97,Pham86} that in each step linearizes the second DC component to yield a convex subproblem and uses its exact solution to define a new iterate; and another popular one is the proximal linearized method (PLM) of \cite{Nguyen17,Pang17,Souza16,Sun03} which can be regarded as a regularized variant of DCA because the convex subproblems are augmented with a proximal term to prevent tailing-off effect that makes calculations unstable as the iteration progresses.
-For the DCA, Le Thi et al. \cite{LeTai18Jota} justified the global convergence of the iterate sequence under the assumption that the objective function is subanalytic and continuous relative to its domain, and either of DC components is L-smooth around every critical point; and for the PLM, Nguyen et al. \cite{Nguyen17} achieved the same convergence result under the KL property of the objective function and the L-smoothness of the second DC component, or under the strong KL property of the objective function and the L-smoothness of the first DC component.
-To accelerate the DCA, Artacho et al. \cite{Artacho20} proposed a boosted DC algorithm (BDCA) with monotone line search by requiring the second DC component to be differentiable, and proved the convergence of the iterate sequence by assuming that the objective function has the strong KL property at critical points and the gradient of the second DC component is strictly continuous around the critical points; and Ferreira et al. \cite{Ferreria21} developed the BDCA with non-monotone line search so that the modified BDCA is applicable to DC programs with nonsmooth DC components, but they did not achieve the convergence of the iterate sequence when DC components are both nonsmooth.
-For problem \eqref{prob} with $\vartheta_1(t,y)\!:=t+\!\theta(y), F\!\equiv(f;\mathcal{I})$ and $G\equiv\mathcal{I}$, where $\theta\!:\mathbb{X}\to\mathbb{R}$ is convex and $f\!:\mathbb{X}\to\mathbb{R}$ is an L-smooth function, Liu et al. \cite{LiuPong19} showed that the iterate sequence generated by the PLM with extrapolation is convergent under the KL property of a potential function, which removes the differentiability restriction on the second DC component in the convergence analysis of \cite{Nguyen17,Wen18}.
-In addition, for problem \eqref{prob} with $\vartheta_1(t,y)\!=t\!+\delta_{\mathbb{R}_{-}^m}(y)$, each $F_i\ (i=0,1,\ldots,m)$ being an L-smooth function and $G\equiv\mathcal{I}$, Yu et al. \cite{YuLu21} studied the monotone line search variant of the sequential convex programming (SCP) method in \cite{Lu12} by combining the idea of the moving balls method and that of the PLM, and proved that the iterate sequence converges to a stationary point of \eqref{prob} under the MFCQ and the KL property of a potential function if all $F_i\ (i=1,\ldots,m)$ are twice continuously differentiable and $\vartheta_2$ is Lipschitz continuously differentiable on an open set containing the stationary point set.
+Problem \eqref{prob} with $F\equiv\mathcal{I}\equiv G$ reduces to a standard DC program with nonsmoooth components.
+For this class of problems, a well-known method is the DC algorithm (DCA) of \cite{LeTai18,Pham97}, which in each step linearizes the second DC component to yield a convex subproblem and uses its exact solution to define a new iterate; another popular one is the proximal linearized method (PLM) of \cite{Nguyen17,Pang17,Souza16,Sun03} that can be viewed as a regularized variant of DCA because the convex subproblems are augmented with a proximal term to prevent tailing-off effect that makes calculations unstable as the iteration progresses.
+For the DCA, Le Thi et al. \cite{LeTai18Jota} proved the convergence of the iterate sequence by assuming that the objective function is subanalytic and continuous relative to its domain, and either of DC components is L-smooth around every critical point; for the PLM, Nguyen et al. \cite{Nguyen17} achieved the same convergence result under the KL property of the objective function and the L-smoothness of the second DC component, or under the strong KL property of the objective function and the L-smoothness of the first DC component.
+To accelerate the DCA, Artacho et al. \cite{Artacho20} proposed a boosted DC algorithm (BDCA) with monotone line search by requiring the second DC component to be differentiable, and proved the convergence of the iterate sequence by assuming that the objective function has the strong KL property at critical points and the gradient of the second DC component is strictly continuous around the critical points.
+For the problem \eqref{prob} with $ F\equiv(f;\mathcal{I}),G\equiv\mathcal{I}$ and $\vartheta_1(t,y):=t+\theta(y)$, where $\theta:\mathbb{X}\to\mathbb{R}$ is convex and $f:\mathbb{X}\to\mathbb{R}$ is an L-smooth function, Liu et al. \cite{LiuPong19} established that the iterate sequence generated by the PLM with extrapolation is convergent under the KL property of a potential function, which removes the differentiability restriction on the second DC component in the convergence analysis of \cite{Wen18}.
+In addition, for the problem \eqref{prob} with $\vartheta_1(t,y)=t+\chi_{\mathbb{R}_{-}^m}(y)$, each $F_i\ (i=0,1,\ldots,m)$ being an L-smooth function and $G\equiv\mathcal{I}$, Yu et al. \cite{YuLu21} studied the monotone line search variant of the sequential convex programming (SCP) method in \cite{Lu12} by combining the idea of the moving balls method and that of the PLM, and proved that the iterate sequence converges to a stationary point of \eqref{prob} under the MFCQ and the KL property of a potential function if all $F_i\ (i=1,\ldots,m)$ are twice continuously differentiable and $\vartheta_2$ is Lipschitz continuously differentiable on an open set containing the stationary point set.
+Just recently, Le Thi et al. \cite{LeThi23} developed a DC composite algorithm for the problem \eqref{prob} with $\vartheta_1$ and $\vartheta_2$ allowed to be extended-valued, which extends the LPA proposed in \cite{Lewis16} to a general DC composite problem.
+They achieved the convergence of the objective value sequence, and proved that every accumulation point $\overline{x}$ of the iterate sequence is a stationary point of \eqref{prob} by requiring that $\vartheta_1$ is continuous relative to its domain and $\vartheta_2$ is locally Lipschitz around $G(\overline{x})$.